EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

 Just keep these simple rules in mind when upgrading a smart contract.
 If you are adding a new field to a struct currently in use by a `eosio::multi_index` be **SURE** to:
-- add the field at the end of the struct.
+- add the field at the end of the struct,
-- wrap the type using an `eosio::binary_extension` type.
+- and wrap the type using an `eosio::binary_extension` type.

+Also, there are a few restrictions you have to be aware of which are outlined [here](https://github.com/EOSIO/eos/issues/5600).